 Sports – if your teen is inclined to physical activity, sports can be a powerful vehicle to develop camaraderie around team goals.

 Clubs – allows a teen to hone in on a special interest; provides a low barrier to entry.
-Those with a strong interest may even start a new club.

 Church Youth Groups – emphasis in church groups is placed less on petty concerns like popularity and more on improving the world in some way.